reis-r/Operationalizing-Machine-Learning/README.md

 ![Pipeline endpoint](https://raw.githubusercontent.com/reis-r/Operationalizing-Machine-Learning/master/screenshots/pipeline_endpoint.png)
 ![Pipeline endpoint](https://raw.githubusercontent.com/reis-r/Operationalizing-Machine-Learning/master/screenshots/published_pipeline.png)

-A pipeline endpoint will be created, so that it can be consumed from other systems via HTTP request (like an AWS storage system, a CI/CD platform like GitHub Actions).
+A pipeline endpoint is created, so that it can be consumed from other systems via HTTP request (like an AWS storage system, a CI/CD platform like GitHub Actions).

 ![Pipeline visualization](https://raw.githubusercontent.com/reis-r/Operationalizing-Machine-Learning/master/screenshots/dataset_automl_module.png)

-The Azure ML Studio system creates a graphical visualization of the pipeline, to help understanding what is currently being done.
+The Azure ML Studio system creates a graphical visualization of the pipeline, to help understanding what is happening.

 It is possible to follow a pipeline run directly from the Jupyter Notebook using the RunDetails widget: